 Nestlebrae nursery, owned by John Prince and Rosemary Steele, moved north with John in October 2011.
-I brought some things with me, such as "Marilyn", and I continued experimenting with brand new hibiscus plants I'd raised from seed.
-My idea was to bring some small plants of some of my favourites (not just hibiscus) from South Kaipara Head with me, and to then concentrate on multiple plantings of a relatively few species in a slightly warmer climate.
+I brought some things with me, such as “Marilyn”, and I continued experimenting with brand new hibiscus plants I’d raised from seed.
+My idea was to bring some small plants of some of my favourites (not just hibiscus) from South Kaipara Head with me, and to then concentrate on multiple plantings of relatively fewer species in a slightly warmer climate.
 Rosemary retired to a new house and a cooler location on a farm near one of her brothers much further south.
 But first a little history and explanation.

 Exotic fruiting plants

 Northwest of Auckland, in the countryside near Helensville, Nestlebrae Exotics was run by John Prince and Rosemary Steele, and it was the New Zealand specialist in warm climate fruits, particularly the more unusual and exotic species and varieties.
 Our knowledge, range, and contacts in this area were unrivalled.
 However, Nestlebrae had to be downsized, and John moved to a much smaller property near Kerikeri.

 I also had a developing interest in hibiscus, a type of plant for the warmer regions of New Zealand.
 The more I dealt with hibiscus, the more I thought that the plant trade had generally been slow to present many really modern trends alongside the older varieties.
 There are a few fairly modern hybrids available commercially now, but that could be expanded.
 This became my main focus, and I hoped to spend the next few years building up a stock of hibiscus, old and new, for sale.
 The time of another release of some of these is coming closer!